 - IEC-61400 (Energy management standard for Windmill parks)

-- Optional provided in source code with message-based C-API
+- Optionally provided in source code with message-based C-API

 Download the MMS protocol datasheet.